 I now create a fresh Vision Board for each year.
 It’s great motivation to carve out essential Me Time to realign with my intentions and ask myself what I want out the year ahead.

 My annual Vision Board Workshop brings women together to motivate them to actually make their Vision Board!
 (Too often we say we’re going to do something, but never actually get around to doing it.
 Sound familiar?)
 Sharing your Vision Board with others gives it extra power.
-Here’s a glimpse into my 2018 Vision Board Workshop.
+Here’s a glimpse into one of my Vision Board Workshops.

 Before I dive into how to make your Vision Board, let’s look at the why behind it.